stephenberry/glaze/docs/enum-reflection.md

 Enum reflection libraries can provide these at compile-time, enabling a single generic template that handles all enums automatically.

+Only values listed in `value` can be written to string formats.
+A value the library does not reflect, such as one outside its range or flags combined with `|`, fails with `glz::error_code::unexpected_enum`.

 ## Library Options

 ### magic_enum